All Episodes

 Feingold's not about to do that because it's not about specifics.

-Uh it is didn't he sound like Grassley to you?
+It is, didn't he sound like Grassley to you?

-There's no there's no specifics here.
+There's no specifics here.

-They can't come up with anybody who's it's classified information.
+They can't come up with anybody who's, it's classified information.

-We can't reveal this, it's bad enough that it's happened, but uh no, getting specific with this will come down to what Feingold thinks Bush has done is invent new law.
+But no, getting specific with this will come down to what Feingold thinks Bush has done is invent new law.

-Supreme Court does it all the time.
+The Supreme Court does it all the time.

-You know, what's the big deal back in a sec, folks?
+You know, what's the big deal?

 Here's what Evan Thomas said.

-Newsweek assistant managing editor Evan Thomas condescendingly charged on this weekend's initiative inside Washington that opposition to the UAE ports deal resonated with the public because it's something that simple idiots can understand.
+Newsweek Assistant Managing Editor Evan Thomas condescendingly charged on this weekend's initiative inside Washington that opposition to the UAE ports deal resonated with the public because it's something that simple idiots can understand.

 And it's easily demagogable by talk radio hosts.